 A fifth or subsequent DWI charge is considered a Class B felony, chronic offender.
-Exceptions to this rule are very rare and often, the driver must serve a minimum of two years in prison in order to be eligible for probation or parole.
+Exceptions to this rule are infrequent, and often, the driver must serve a minimum of two years in prison to be eligible for probation or parole.
 If convicted, the driver faces between five and fifteen years in prison.

 After a second aggravated DWI offender has served their time, their license may never be reinstated.
 However, this depends on the facts of each case.

-Given the harsh penalties in second and third aggravated DWI cases, it is critical to hire a trustworthy DWI lawyer as soon as possible.
+Given the harsh penalties in second and third-aggravated DWI cases, hiring a trustworthy DWI lawyer is critical as soon as possible.

-If you have been charged with an aggravated DWI, contact the Ozarks DWI Law Clinic for assistance.
-We have attorneys well versed in DWI in Missouri who have worked on many similar cases with exceptional results.
+Contact the Ozarks DWI Law Clinic for assistance if you have been charged with an aggravated DWI.
+We have attorneys well-versed in DWI in Missouri who have worked on similar cases with exceptional results.